-Iris is definitely one of my new favorites, very intuitive.
-I’ve pretty much used everything it has to offer from the first day I got it.
+Iris is definitely one of my new favourites, very intuitive.
+I’ve pretty much-used everything it has to offer from the first day I got it.
 Some of the presets are already very inspiring but it’s the ease of its workflow that’s so much fun.
 The added Sub waveforms are absolutely brilliant, as well as the reverb and distortion.

 Have you been importing and manipulating your own samples or using the inbuilt presets?